 The BRSA, as the principal regulatory authority in the Turkish banking sector, has the right to monitor compliance by banks with the requirements relating to audit committees.
 As part of exercising this right, the BRSA reviews audit reports prepared for banks by their independent auditing firms.
-Banks are required to select an independent audit firm in accordance with the Regulation on Authorisation and Activities of Institutions to Perform External Audit in Banks, published in the Official Gazette dated 1 November 2006 and numbered 26333.
+Banks are required to select an independent audit firm in accordance with the Regulation on Independent Audit of Banks, published in the Official Gazette dated 2 April 2015 and numbered 29314.
 Independent auditors are held liable for damages and losses to third parties and are subject to stricter reporting obligations.
 Professional liability insurance is required for: (a) independent auditors and (b) evaluators, rating agencies and certain other support services (if requested by the service-acquiring bank or required by the BRSA).
 Furthermore, banks are required to consolidate their financial statements on a quarterly basis in accordance with certain consolidation principles established by the BRSA.
 The year-end consolidated financial statements are required to be audited whereas interim consolidated financial statements are subject to only a limited review by independent audit firms.
-With the Regulation regarding the Internal Systems and Internal Capital Adequacy Assessment Process of Banks, issued by the BRSA and published in the Official Gazette dated 11 July 2014 and numbered 29057, standards as to principles of internal audit and risk management systems were established in order to bring such regulations into compliance with Basel II requirements.
+The ICAAP Regulation established standards as to principles of internal control, internal audit and risk management systems and an internal capital adequacy assessment process in order to bring such regulations into compliance with Basel II requirements.